Today in testimony meeting our bishop opened the meeting by describing the baptism of his youngest daughter yesterday. He said, in part:

 There isn’t a clear scriptural or doctrinal source for the gender distinction in the church.
 As far as I can tell, it’s a cultural artifact, a tradition.
 There may be more to it, but that case is certainly not clear.

 I submit that holding the priesthood of God is both an honor and a responsibility.
-Like having children — which has been both the most difficult and the most rewarding thing I’ve done in my life — I think having the power to “act in His name for the salvation of His children” is probably worth the effort.
+Like having children—which has been both the most difficult and the most rewarding thing I’ve done in my life—having the power to “act in His name for the salvation of His children” is probably worth the extra effort.